carlhub/csc583-midterm/README.md

 # Toro Net

 ## CSC 583 Midterm Milestone
-View milestone.png in imags: [BackendTeam Milestone](images/milestone.png)
+View milestone.png in images: [BackendTeam Milestone](images/milestone.png)

 ## Getting started with VirtualBox
 Fork the repo then clone it to your local machine.